cti/di/README.md

 }
 ```

-# Architecture
+# Components

-* Configuration file is used for instance configuration throw manager
+* Configuration used by Manager while create an instance
 * Manager creates instance injecting all dependencies
-* Service locator works on top level of manager and provides services
+* Service locator works on top of Manager

-**See the `doc` directory for more detailed documentation.
+See the `doc` directory for more detailed documentation.